atilatech/atila-web-app/README.md

 # AtilaWebApp

+This repository contains the open sourced code for [atila.ca](https://atila.ca).
+More code from the production web app will be added on an ongoing basis.

+# Getting Started
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 5.2.2.

 ## Development server